Copper: A Trace Element

 Copper deficiency, although rare, can cause anemia, improper development of bones and nervous tissue, loss of elasticity in tendons and blood vessels, and abnormal color and consistancy of hair.
 Too much copper, usually resulting from unlined copper pots, can cause violent vomiting and diarrhea.

 If you don't get enough copper from your diet, you should only supplement copper in a multiple vitamin and mineral supplement which also contains the proper ratio of zinc.

 Recommended intakes of copper vary, but the common agreement among professionals seems to be between 2 to 3 milligrams daily, most of which is obtained from dietary sources.
 Of course, before starting any form of supplementation you should consult your health care practitioner.

 Copper is one of those important minerals.
-This mineral formula keeps cells healthy and reproducing properly, is necessary for proper nerve function, keeps the immune system strong, and most important of all: High quality and unmatched potency.
+This mineral formula keeps cells healthy and reproducing properly, is necessary for proper nerve function and keeps the immune system strong.

 Did You Know?

 Chocolate is an excellent source of dietary copper.